statisticalbiotechnology/app_bioinfo/plotting/plotting.md

 Enables a mixture of documentation, code, and results to appear in the same page.

 Pros:
-* Great documentation
+* Great for documentation
-* Easy to dessiminate
+* Easy way to dessiminate ideas
 * Quick results

 Cons: